tom-the-magnus/OLD-tom-the-magnus-portfolio-site/_posts/2023-05-01-comprehensions.md

 as:

-	Squares is equal to each element to the power of two in the iterable called 'numbers'
+> Squares is equal to each element to the power of two in the iterable called 'numbers'

 So the logic here is that each element in `numbers` gets squared and those numbers are added to `squares`. `1` in `numbers` stays `1`, `2` becomes `4`, and `3` becomes `9`.

+Feel free to copy and paste this code into your own IDE and scratch your head over this for a moment.
+Comprehensions confuse a lot of people when they first see them!

 ## Comprehension Conditionals